Robin Bryans

-Early life and career
+Early life

 Robert Harbinson Bryans was born on 24 April 1928 in Belfast, into a Protestant working-class family.
 In 1940 he was evacuated to Fermanagh and then worked briefly as a cabin boy on a dredger.
 In 1944 he began studies at Barry Religious College in Wales.
 It was at this time, as a teenager, Bryans was befriended by the flamboyant Evan Morgan, 2nd Viscount Tredegar.
 Later in life, Bryans was to become openly bisexual; Guy Burgess amongst his casual partners.

+Career

 After college, Bryans taught in Devon, before moving to London.
-In the 1950s he spent time working on a farm in Morvern in the Highlands of Scotland, and became a missionary in Canada before becoming involved in diamond prospecting, which he also pursued in South America.
-He lived as a trapper, and returned to London to work in the theatre, before living and working in Grenada, and Europe and elsewhere.
+He claimed to have spent time working on a farm in Morvern in the Highlands of Scotland, and became a missionary in Canada before becoming involved in diamond prospecting, which he also pursued in South America.
+He later claimed to have lived as a trapper, although he worked for a time as a teacher at Shawnigan Lake School in British Columbia.
+He returned to London to work in the theatre, before living and working in Grenada, Europe and elsewhere.
+In Canada, he befriended the elderly Adeline, Countess de la Feld, who in her youth had been a translator of Chekhov.
+Later, he may have been received into the Russian Orthodox Church with her as his godmother.

+In 1964, Bryans returned to his native Northern Ireland to research and write a travel book, Ulster: A Journey Through the Six Counties.
+Produced with encouragement of the unionist government of Terence O'Neill, the book presents a narrative of social progress and civility.

-In 1968, under the pseudonym Donald Cameron, he published the ostensibly autobiographical The Field of Sighing, describing a childhood in Ardnamurchan, and Sons of El Dorado, set in Venezuela.
+In 1968, under the pseudonym Donald Cameron, he published the ostensibly autobiographical The Field of Sighing, describing a childhood in Ardnamurchan, which presumably drew upon some experience of the Scottish Highlands, and Sons of El Dorado, set in Venezuela.
+Perhaps responding to the more liberal social climate of the late sixties, The Field of Sighing is amongst the most explicitly homosexual of Robin Bryans' books, its narrative containing pastoral fantasies involving teenage boys.

-In the late 1970s, after falling out with publisher Charles Montieth of Faber & Faber, Bryans began a campaign of harassment, including denouncing Monteith as a homosexual in letters to judges, MPs, and other prominent figures.
-In 1979 Faber was awarded damages, and after throwing a jug of water at a barrister, Bryans was imprisoned for three years for contempt of court.